thi-ng/blog/2016/20160626-generative-design-clojure.md

 With a similar mindset as used for the noise discussion, we briefly looked at other means of grid based pattern generation — again not necessarily for direct visualization, but as means to control other parameters or processes within a larger system.
-These applications don’t even need to be visual in nature, e.g.
+These applications don't even need to be visual in nature, e.g.
 CAs are also highly useful for music generation, where the grid would define notes over several octaves of a musical scale.